asam-ev/qc-framework/INSTALL.md

 Links to download the sources and the tested versions can be found in the [license information appendix](licenses/readme.md).

-On Linux, toolchain and 3rd party dependencies can be installed as follows.
+On Linux, toolchain and 3rd party dependencies can be installed as follows (example for Ubuntu 22.04).

 ```bash
 apt update && apt install -y \